gpuweb/cts/docs/intro/plans.md

 ## Conventions used in test plans

 - `Iff`: If and only if
-- `x=`: cartesian product (for combinatorial test coverage)
+- `x=`: "cartesian-cross equals", like `+=` for cartesian product.
+  Used for combinatorial test coverage.
-    - Sometimes this will result in too many test cases; simplify as needed during planning or implementation.
+    - Sometimes this will result in too many test cases; simplify/reduce as needed during planning *or* implementation.
 - `{x,y,z}`: list of cases to test
+    - e.g. `x= texture format {r8unorm, r8snorm}`
 - *Control case*: a case included to make sure that the rest of the cases aren't missing their target by testing some other error case.